IBM mandates all U.S. employees to be fully vaccinated by Dec. 8 - NewsBreak

 IBM mandates all U.S. employees to be fully vaccinated by Dec.
 8

-(Reuters) - IBM said on Thursday it requires all U.S. employees to be fully vaccinated against COVID-19 by Dec.
+Oct 7 (Reuters) - IBM (IBM.N) said on Thursday it requires all U.S. employees to be fully vaccinated against COVID-19 by Dec.
 8, or they will face unpaid suspension.

 IBM, which is a federal contractor, has tens of thousands of U.S. employees.